cdevshub/afero-devdocs/docs/LinuxSDK-FullImageUpdate.md

 Note that we are using the `tmp` directory as a workspace for the OTA update tools.

-**4.** Clone the Afero partner OTA tools repository.
+**4**&nbsp;&nbsp;Clone the Afero partner OTA tools repository.
 If you don’t delete the Yocto build’s `tmp` directory, then you only have to do this once:

 ```
 $ git clone git@github.com:AferoCE/partner-hub-ota-tools.git